 Sitting between Lisbon and Sintra, Palace of Queluz is considered the best example of Portuguese architecture in the country and one of the top Lisbon attractions (even though technically it’s not in the city).
 Built in the 1700’s this palace has many elegant rooms such as a dressing room with so many details you won’t know where to look, the Dom Quixote Room where a king was born and many others with exquisite details.
 The palace is both a museum and a national monument.
 The lavish gardens were added after by a French architect but they only add to the grand scale.

-Fatima is a town in central Portugal that draws in visitors for its religious significance.
+Fatima is an old town in central Portugal that draws in visitors for its religious significance and is also a popular one day trip from Lisbon.
 It’s a pilgrimage site where it’s said that the Virgin Mary first appeared in 1917 in front of three peasant children.
 Today over 6 million people come to Fatima to see the site for themselves and to experience the power of religion.
 Religious or not, this small town will impress with its architecture.

 Evora is the capital of the Alentejo region and holds a lot of Medieval and Roman history inside the 14th-century walls of the city.
 It’s very well preserved so you can roam the cobblestone streets and see the ancient architecture and sites such as the Chapel of Bones for yourself.
 It may hold a brutal past but today the town square in charming, the narrow lanes are perfect for sightseeing, the university students add to the city’s atmosphere and even wine tasting can be done.